 We have a page dedicated to Cal Grants at the following link on the OPHS website: Cal Grants

 The awards do not have to be paid back.
-You apply for all Cal Grants when completing your FAFSA and having your school provide a GPA Verification form to the California Student Aide Commission (CSAC).
+You apply for all Cal Grants when completing your FAFSA and having your school provide a GPA Verification Form to the California Student Aid Commission (CSAC).

 Selection is based on financial need, academic performance, and other factors.
 Cal Grant A is available to assist with registration fees for low- and middle-income students; for Cal Grant B, a disadvantaged background is also considered; for Cal Grant C, vocational interest and aptitude are considered.

 - GPA Verification will be submitted electronically to the California Student Aid Commission by the OPHS Registrar.
 This will be done automatically unless you submit a Cal Grant GPA Opt-Out form by October 15th.

 - For more information about the Cal Grant program, you can go to the following website: http://www.csac.ca.gov/